BernardEpp/train-navigator/server/readme.md

 ## Test

-Unit tests are done with mocha and chai.
+Tests are done with mocha and chai.
 To run them do:

 ```
 npm test